ERnsTL/flowd/README.md

 ## Contributing

-1. open an issue
+1. open an issue or pick an existing one
-2. discuss the idea
+2. discuss your idea
 3. send pull request
 4. quality check
 5. merged!